-• There is a high degree of uncertainty about future levels of funding for local government.
-However, the Fire Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Fire Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.

-• The fair value of the PWLB loan is disclosed in the accounts using the new loan rate from the market rather than the premature loan rate from PWLB.
+- There is a high degree of uncertainty about future levels of funding for local government.
+However, the Fire Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Fire Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - The fair value of the PWLB loan is disclosed in the accounts using the new loan rate from the market rather than the premature loan rate from PWLB.
 The new loan rate is felt to be more appropriate to use as there is no intention to repay the loan early.
 This treatment is consistent to that in previous years.
-The difference between the two is £1.041m based on the differing calculation methods.
+The difference between the two is £2.292m based on the differing calculation methods. - Land and Buildings are revalued each year using an external professional.
+The valuers arrive at their opinion of Current Value and Fair Value from referring to recent comparable market transactions.
+For specialised properties the Current Value has been derived using Depreciated Replacement Cost methodology.
+All property valuations are reviewed by the Authority for appropriateness.